CQC WE and I Statements

 An example of a conflict of interest where it is better for an external person to be appointed to investigate may be the case of a family run business where institutional abuse is alleged, or where the manager or owner of the service is implicated.
 The circumstances where an external person would be required should be agreed locally.
 All those carrying out such enquiries should have received appropriate training.

 There should be a clear understanding between partners at a local level when other agencies such as the local authority, CQC or ICB need to be notified or involved and what role they have.
-The Association of Directors of Adult Social Services (ADASS), Care Quality Commission, Local Government Association, National Police Chiefs Council and NHS England have jointly produced a high level guide on these roles and responsibilities.
+The Association of Directors of Adult Social Services (ADASS), Care Quality Commission, Local Government Association, National Police Chiefs Council and NHS England have jointly produced a high level guide on these roles and responsibilities: Safeguarding Adults: Roles and Responsibilities in Health and Care Services.
 The focus should be on promoting the wellbeing of those adults at risk.

 Commissioners of care or other professionals should only use safeguarding procedures in a way that reflects the principles above not as a means of intimidating providers or families.
 Transparency, open mindedness and timeliness are important features of fair and effective safeguarding enquiries.
 CQC and commissioners have alternative means of raising standards of service, including support for staff training, contract compliance and, in the case of CQC; enforcement powers may be used.

 Commissioners should encourage an open culture around safeguarding, working in partnership with providers to ensure the best outcome for the adult.
 A disciplinary investigation, and potentially a hearing, may result in the employer taking informal or formal measures which may include dismissal and possibly referral to the Disclosure and Barring Service.